Open-Book-Genome-Project/sequencer/README.md

 cd sequencer  # change into project directory pip install -e .  # install the library (and re-run in project root as you make changes)
 ```

-## Technical Overview

-- Book Genome Project extends/overloads @jjjake's `internetarchive` tool (invisibly using bad practices) in bgp/__init__.py with functions to fetch xml / plaintext (in a smart, memoized way)
-- Programmer builds a Sequencer (which is a list) of Sequences (a Sequence essentially does 1-pass on the data).
-Currently, the only sequences we have are 1gram and 2gram and these could be done in a single pass.
-- Each Sequence specified a list of modules to get run as it steps
-- The result is the top-level Sequencer can print out its `.results` as a dict

 ## Usage